BusyHarry/BridgeWx/README.md

 To use this (or your own) translation you must do the following:

-To get the text from wxWidgets itself in your language
+To get the text from wxWidgets itself in your language:
  - copy '\<wxBase\>/locale/\<language\>.mo' to '\<exeDir\>/locales/\<language\>/wxstd.mo'

 To get your BridgeWx translation: